 A recurring topic during the design and user-feedback session was the integration of content created in the cAR device with other computational tools including other cAR devices (RQ4).
 If we consider active reading as part of the creative process, the content from the cAR device should be accessed later for archival or reference.
 A cAR device should then provide mechanisms for integrating with other computing devices like traditional PCs.

-Conclusions
+CONCLUSIONS